 North Holland (Noord-Holland)

 North Holland’s largest city, and the largest city in the Netherlands, is the Dutch capital, Amsterdam.
-Amsterdam is revered by citizens of the world for its artistic heritage, iconic narrow houses, the famous Museum District, thrilling canals, friendly locals, and many tasty delicacies.
+World citizens revere Amsterdam for its artistic heritage, iconic narrow houses, the famous Museum District, thrilling canals, friendly locals, and many tasty delicacies.

 Amsterdam is the most popular city in North Holland (and the Netherlands), with over 20 million tourists visiting in 2019.
 You can stay in this city for days, weeks, or even months and still find so many sights and sounds to experience.

 At the top of our list is Rijksmuseum, the largest and most visited art museum in the Netherlands.
 Its collection includes 15th-century paintings by Flemish and Dutch artists, including Rembrandt and Vermeer.
-The museum offers fabulous dining at a Michelin-starred restaurant, outdoor gardens, and many impressive art exhibits to wander through.
+The museum offers fabulous dining at a Michelin-starred restaurant, outdoor gardens, and many impressive art exhibits.

 Other attractions worth seeing in Amsterdam and around include the Van Gogh Museum and any of the many nearby cheese markets.
 Many tourists find the best way to explore the city and experience the culture is through a walking tour by a local.
 If you’re eager to explore the city’s elaborate canal system, a canal cruise by day or night is a memorable experience.

-If you prefer to experience a day or two outside of the city of Amsterdam, there is much of the Dutch countryside to be explored.
+Much of the Dutch countryside can be explored if you prefer to experience a day or two outside of Amsterdam.
 Explore the fishing village of Volendam and the iconic windmills of Zaanse Schans.
-You can embark on a guided day tour of Volendam, Edam, and Zaanse Schans from Amsterdam, as the cities are all close in proximity.
+You can embark on a guided day tour of Volendam, Edam, and Zaanse Schans from Amsterdam, as the cities are all close.

-Another popular city to stay in North Holland is Haarlem, less than 30 minutes from Amsterdam by train.
+Another popular city in North Holland is Haarlem, less than 30 minutes from Amsterdam by train.
 Explore the Saint Bavo Church and 16th-century homes as you immerse yourself in the medieval city.

 Experiencing Haarlem by boat cruise is ideal and will introduce you to the main features of the city, including the town hall, Teylers Museum, Haarlem Central Station, and much more.
 There’s so much art and architecture to experience in Haarlem.

-Alkmaar is home to many impressive popular cheese markets in North Holland and is the Netherlands’ capital of cheese.
+Alkmaar is home to many impressive popular cheese markets in North Holland and is the Netherlands’ cheese capital.
 Taste the most delicious cheese in the city with a local as your tour guide.
-Outside the city limits, Alkmaar has many tulip fields to witness as well.
+Outside the city limits, Alkmaar also has many tulip fields to witness.

 A springtime bike tour is the best way to experience the beautiful, colorful bulbs and to see much of the countryside.
 For a comfortable stay near the city center in Alkmaar, travelers love The Fallon Hotel.
-For a quieter stay in Alkmaar, try the Golden Tulip Hotel on the outskirts of the city.
+For a quieter stay in Alkmaar, try the Golden Tulip Hotel on the city’s outskirts.

 The Palingsound Museum in Volendam takes visitors on a 100-year history lesson on the local music scene and how it’s shaped the Netherlands.
 For a 4-star hotel stay in the rural city of Volendam, check out Van der Valk Hotel.
 The hotel property sits on a small lake, has an indoor pool for guests, and is 15 minutes from the center of Amsterdam.

-Experiencing Zaanse Schans is best done via a guided tour, where you’ll explore a local clog factory and cheese factory and experience many spectacular views of the Zaan River and numerous windmills.
+Experiencing Zaanse Schans is best done via a guided tour.
+You’ll explore a local clog and cheese factory and experience many spectacular views of the Zaan River and numerous windmills.
 For easy access to the train station and an authentic Dutch experience, book a stay at the Inntel Hotels Amsterdam Zaandam.

 Experience Hoorn by boat to witness 16th-century warehouses and 17th-century boat replicas as you cruise the harbor.
 If you’re traveling with your partner, Heavens Hotel in Hoorn is a popular choice for couples in the Netherlands.

-See Related: Fun & Best Things to do in Utrecht, Netherlands
+See Related: Things to Do in Utrecht, Netherlands